Helping ‘Reforest Sri Lanka’ to increase its donations by 20%.

 Main Objectives

-Although the website needed improvements in several areas, we decided to focus on things that can improve their funding, especially around donations, transparency and the plant shop.
+Although the website needed improvements in several areas, I decided to focus on things that can improve their funding, especially around donations, transparency and the plant shop.

 I also looked at other websites of popular environmental organizations to further my research on what a useful website is comprised of.
 Some takeaways of what made them successful included: